MicrosoftLearning/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M04Lab02_Define_Services.md

 ## Scenario

 You are the scheduling manager at City Power & Light who has been tasked with testing the Service Scheduling functionality to perform services for customers at your locations.
+This exercise should take approximately 15 minutes to complete.

 ## Exercise 1: Define Services